Home Up Johnson Valiant Audio

 Running 475mA (ouch) and adjusting dot duty cycle and speed for maximum ripple, here is what my stock Valiant does:

-By no means should a supply voltage no-load soar from having less than critical inductance (or bleeder current) be interpreted to mean a supply is "weak".
-Extremely well designed unregulated single phase supplies sag 10-15% from no load to full load.
-The Valiant sag is less than 20%, and that could easily be improved to 12% or better with an increase in bleeder current or effective choke reactance.
+We should not interpret a no-load supply voltage increase from lack of bleeder current or critical inductance as "weak supply".
+Well-designed unregulated single phase supplies typically sag 10-15% from no-load to full-load.
+The Valiant sag is less than 20%, and that could easily be improved to 12% or better with an increase in bleeder current or filter choke reactance.

-As for the bounce, any choke input supply behaves this way.
+As for the voltage bounce, almost any choke input supply behaves this way.
 Even a commercial BC transmitter will do this when the carrier is keyed at the right rate.
-This is NOT a sign of a weak supply, it more an indication of how choke input supplies behave under CW keying loads.
-Try CW keying a 900 pound kilowatt AM BC transmitter, and see how the supply behaves!
+This is not a sign of a weak supply.
+It is typical of choke input supply behavior under CW keying loads.
+If we CW key a 900-pound kilowatt AM BC transmitter with a choke input single phase power supply, it will behave the same way!

 Maybe someday I'll try tuning the Valiant supply choke to reduce the no-load voltage peak.
 For now, it does not appear to be that big of a deal.
-Remember the scope capture above shows the WORSE CASE dynamic load variation.
+Remember the scope capture above shows the WORSE CASE dynamic load variation I could find.

-We can see the effect of the sag and overshoot on the CW envelope.
-Look at the hump in the leading edge of the CW envelope in the following shot:
+We can see the effect of the power supply sag and overshoot on the CW envelope.
+Look at the hump in the leading edge of the CW envelope in the following picture:

 Notice the leading edge overshoot.
 The envelope overshoot at the leading edge is created by HV supply dynamics.
 Since the envelope is rounded and occupies 7.5 ms, it does not affect bandwidth.
 I opted to not do anything about it.
 (By the way, I reshaped the CW waveform from stock, more on that later.)